Arbitrary bending of optical solitonic beam regulated by boundary excitations in a doped resonant medium: Abstract

 \section{Abstract}

 Bending of a shape-invariant optical beam is achieved so far along parabolic or circular curves.
-We propose beam bending along any preassigned curve or surface, controlled by the boundary population inversion of atoms in a doped resonant medium.
-The optical 2D or 3D beams generated in a nonlinear Kerr medium and transmitted through a doped medium represent exact soliton solutions of integrable systems.
-Arbitrary accelerating solitonic beam predicted here, should be realizable experimentally and applicable to nonlinear events in other areas like plasma or ocean waves.
+Borrowing ideas used in nonlinear optical communication, we propose such a bending along any preassigned curve or surface, controlled by the boundary population inversion of atoms in an Erbium doped medium.
+The optical beam generated in a nonlinear Kerr medium and transmitted through a doped resonant medium as an accelerating soliton, predicted here, should be realizable experimentally and applicable to nonlinear events in other areas like plasma or ocean wave.